 If you scroll down, you will see the engineers list, along with their stats for the selected time frame.
 By default, our core metrics (New Work, Legacy Refactor, Help Others, and Churn) are displayed as percentages.
 You can enable Waydev to show absolute values(in LoC) for each engineer in the Dashboard.
 You can do this by checking 'Show Absolute Values'.

-The “Team Compare” feature from the Reports submenu allows you to compare your teams’ performance indicators.
-You can choose which teams to compare, which repositories to compare and which period will be analyzed.
-The performance indicators analyzed are: “Impact”, “Efficiency”, “Active Days”, “Commits/ Day”, “New Work”, “Legacy Refactor”, “Help Others” and ”Churn Code”.
-On the right side of the page you will see how the 2nd team performed related to the 1st team.
+The “Team Progress” feature from the Reports submenu allows you to compare your teams’ performance indicators.
+You can choose which teams to compare, which repositories to compare, and which period will be analyzed.
+The performance indicators analyzed are: “Impact”, “Efficiency”, “Active Days”, “Commits/ Day”, “New Work”, “Legacy Refactor”, “Help Others”, and ”Churn Code”.
+On the right side of the page, you will see how the 2nd team performed related to the 1st team.

-The “Developer Compare” feature from the One-to-One submenu enables you to compare your developers’ performance indicators.
-You can compare the work of an engineer to a previous period or compare it to another engineer.
-You can choose which developers to compare, which repositories to compare and which period will be analyzed.
+The “Developer Progress” feature from the One-to-One submenu enables you to compare your developers’ performance indicators.
+You can compare the work of an engineer to a previous period.
+You can choose which developers to compare, which repositories to compare, and which periods will be analyzed.